Help make positive change in people’s lives

 This program is politically progressive, grounded in critical, anti-racist and pro-feminist theoretical approaches.
 Using innovative teaching to build your capacity and commitment to anti-oppressive practice, you’ll be well-prepared for work in social justice and community welfare upon completion.

-Gain exposure to the theory and values base of human services practice, and develop practical skills to ensure your success.
 You’ll extend your understanding of the nature of contemporary society, individual, family and community behaviour; critically analyse social problems, and learn about social welfare arrangements in Australia.

 Application and admission advice